Adobo fried rice with green onions and pork belly

 Filipino Adobo Fried Rice

 A fusion of the classic Filipino adobo dish and fried rice makes this a delicious and hearty meal.
-It’s easy enough to prepare for any time of the day and super tasty.
+It’s easy enough to prepare and perfect for any time of the day!

 Ingredients